 If you are dealing with high-recoil weapons, it won’t be a problem.
 This grip allows you to drag down the mouse in a controlled manner, canceling out any vertical recoil from your in-game weapon.

 Having micro-movements when aiming down sights?
-With the mouse sensitivity set right, this method allows superior control when zeroing in, regardless of your scope sensitivity.
+Knowing how to change mouse sensitivity in different OS, this method allows superior control when zeroing in, regardless of your scope sensitivity.

 So What Is the Best Grip for Gaming?